-The host of State of Belief, the Rev. Dr. C. Welton Gaddy, is the President Emeritus of the national nonpartisan grassroots and educational organizations, Interfaith Alliance and Interfaith Alliance Foundation and serves as the Pastor for Preaching and Worship at Northminster (Baptist) Church in Monroe, Louisiana.
+The host of State of Belief, the Rev. Dr. C. Welton Gaddy, is President Emeritus of Interfaith Alliance and Interfaith Alliance Foundation having led the national nonpartisan grassroots and educational organizations, from 1998-2014 and served as the Pastor for Preaching and Worship at Northminster (Baptist) Church in Monroe, Louisiana before retiring in 2016.
 Welton is one of 20 international religious leaders on the Council of 100 Leaders, a group created by the World Economic Forum to improve dialogue and understanding between the Western and Islamic worlds.
-While he retired as President of Interfaith Alliance in 2014, he continues as a senior advisor to the organization and of course, host of State of Belief.

 In addition to being the author of over 20 books, Welton provides regular commentary to the national media on issues relating to religion and politics.
 Some of his appearances include CNN Presents: The Fight Over Faith; PBS’s NOW with Bill Moyers; PBS Frontline’s The Jesus Factor; PBS’s The Newshour with Jim Lehrer; NBC Nightly News with Tom Brokaw; CBS Evening News with Dan Rather; ABC Word News Tonight with Peter Jennings; numerous National Public Radio stations including KQED’s Forum in San Francisco and KCRW’s The Politics of Culture in Los Angeles; CNBC’s Capital Report; CNN’s The World Today with Wolf Blitzer; CNN’s Inside Politics with Judy Woodruff; PBS’s Religion and Ethics Newsweekly; CBS’s Freedom to Pray; C-SPAN’s Washington Journal; NBC’s Dateline.
 He is the former host of Morally Speaking on NBC affiliate KTVE in Monroe, Louisiana.